We are social creatures. Alone and locked away in solitary confinement is worse than death.

-The English word 'violate' has some of the harshest and most violent synonyms we can think of; encroach upon, violate, desecrate.
+The English word 'violate' has some of the harshest synonyms we can imagine; encroach upon, disregard, desecrate, transgress, dishonor.

 We need to ask forgiveness - sometimes through a faith and a religion that offers us reconciliation through rituals.
 Sometimes from those we have hurt.
 Hard-won skills makes us functioning living human beings - shame, guilt, forgiveness, reconciliation and redemption.

 Solitary confinement in prison is cruel and inhumane.
 No love, no forgiveness.
 A social punishment more than anything else.
 Time alone will bring you redemption.
 The theory is that after the punishment you are free from guilt.
 You have atoned for your crime - but possibly also lost your mind and ability to live in loving relationships with others.

 Canadian doctor and researcher Gabor Maté thinks a lot about experienced trauma in childhood and what it results in.
 "Why do we get disconnected from our true self?
 Because it's too painful to be ourselves."